Iceland volcano erupts weeks after thousands were evacuated from a town on Reykjanes Peninsula

-STOCKHOLM (AP) — A volcanic eruption started Monday night on Iceland's Reykjanes Peninsula, turning the sky orange and prompting the civil defense to be put on high alert.
+STOCKHOLM (AP) — A volcanic eruption started Monday night on Iceland's Reykjanes Peninsula, turning the sky orange and prompting the country’s civil defense to be on high alert.

-The eruption appears to have occurred about 3 kilometers (1.8 miles) from the town of Grindavík, the Icelandic Meteorological Office said.
-Webcam video from the scene appears to show magma, or semi-molten rock, spewing along the ridge of a hill.
+The eruption appears to have occurred about four kilometers (2.4 miles) from the town of Grindavik, the Icelandic Meteorological Office said.
+Grainy webcam video showed the moment of the eruption as a flash of light illuminating the sky at 22:17 local time.
+As the eruption spread, magma, or semi-molten rock, could be seen spewing along the ridge of a hill.

+“The magma flow seems to be at least a hundred cubic meters per second, maybe more.
+So this would be considered a big eruption in this area at least,” Vidir Reynisson, head of Iceland’s Civil Protection and Emergency Management told the Icelandic public broadcaster, RUV.

 In November, police evacuated the town or Grindavik after strong seismic activity in the area damaged homes and raised fears of an imminent eruption.

+Scientists say a new eruption would likely produce lava but not an ash cloud.

+Iceland’s foreign minister, Bjarne Benediktsson said on X, formerly known as Twitter, that there are “no disruptions to flights to and from Iceland and international flight corridors remain open.”

-A coast guard helicopter will attempt to confirm the exact location — and size — of the eruption.
+A coast guard helicopter will attempt to confirm the exact location — and size — of the eruption, and will also measure gas emissions.

 Credit: AP